sara-es/murmur-mia-physionet2022/README.md

 This code is available for reuse and modification under the [2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause).
 If you find any portion of it helpful, we ask that you please cite our accompanying paper: [Two-stage Classification for Detecting Murmurs from Phonocardiograms Using Deep and Expert Features]().

 > Summerton, S., Wood, D., Murphy, D., Redfern, O., Benatan, M., Kaisti, M., & Wong, D. C. (2022).
 Two-stage Classification for Detecting Murmurs from Phonocardiograms Using Deep and Expert Features.
-Computing in Cardiology 2022, 1–4. *Preprint, final to be released with conference proceedings.*
+In 2022 Computing in Cardiology (CinC), volume 49.
+IEEE, 2023; 1–4.

 ## Model and hyperparameter description